FeatureBaseDB/featurebase-docs/help-on-help/style-guide/content-nav-nesting-folder.md

-# Sidebar navigation
+# Setup sidebar navigation page order

-Sidebar navigation is governed by YAML at the top of the markdown files found in `/docs`
+The order and positioning of pages in the left sidebar navigation tree is governed by YAML headers in each `/doc` markdown file.

+There are two exceptions:
+* Pages with **no** header YAML are ignored and not loaded into the sidebar navigation
+* Pages with **no** parent page are added to the navigation root

 IMPORTANT: the folder structure is ignored

 ## Before you begin

 * [Theme guidance on page order and navigation](https://just-the-docs.github.io/just-the-docs/docs/navigation-structure/)

+## Three-level navigation depth

 The theme supports 3 level of pages